scripthookvdotnet/scripthookvdotnet/README.md

     * This is because we had to use a dedicated thread other than the main thread to avoid using ScriptHookV's fiber, so users won't have crutial compatibility problems with RAGE Plugin Hook and C++ scripts that use try catch blocks.
 Although we are still searching for how to have SHVDN tick in the main game thread by hooking a function in the game process, we have not found one.

 For script developers, please note that new APIs included in new nightly builds but not included in any stable versions are subject to change without notice, so it is not advisable to use any of them for public/production builds of your scripts.
+In other words, **you should build your scripts against stable versions but not nightly versions, so you won't accidentally use anything not available in any stable versions, unless you build your scripts for testing some of new APIs.
+Building scripts against nightly versions may make scripts not work as intended in SHVDN versions different from the versions they are built against!**

 ## Installation
 * Extract all the files in the root folder from the zip file into your game folder except for `README.txt` and the 2 folders.